cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. Click on ***Order***

-1. The Service Dialog we created earlier will be presented and ask for the name of the virtual machine and the memory size.
+1. The Service Dialog we created earlier will be presented and ask for the name of the Virtual Machine and the memory size.
 As you can see, the name is a free text field, and the memory size is a drop down list.

     ***VM Name:*** test